Applying to the LCI@RU is easy. Please select a program:

 Enrollment in the Language and Culture Institute at Radford University (LCI@RU) Intensive English course series is open to prospective graduate and undergraduate students, community residents, and language students who are at least 17 years old.
 Younger students living with family members may also attend with the director's permission.

 How to Apply

-Step 1: Complete an application.
+Step 1: Complete an online application and pay the application fee.
 The Intensive English Program application form must be filled in and submitted online.

 Your application will be considered once payment and all required supporting documents have been received.